 I am a ‘perfume-person’.
 I have always loved wearing perfume and I have always tended to find a perfume I really like and then wear it for years.
 This was the case with Mary Quant’s Havoc, which I wore all through my teens and early twenties, until they discontinued it.
 I also wore Lancome’s Poeme for a long, long time, until I tired of it and it became hard to find as it is being discontinued, too.
 So, I’ve been on a quest to find something I like.
 Today I took myself off to Lakeside – Why????
 Half of Essex … Read the rest »

 What an exciting week it’s been!
 After two years of planning we are finally shooting the pilot episode of the Amazing Adventures of Maisie and Em.
 Heather Doram and I went onto ABS Television’s breakfast programme, good Morning Antigua and Barbuda on Thursday as our characters.
 It was a lot of fun as Maisie and Em flirted mercilessly with presenter William Dorsett, who was a good sport and gave co-presenter the lovely Brucella Marsh a lot to deal with.
-We then had a … Read the rest »
+We then had a production meeting and ran our lines together Nd then with the producer and director and this morning … Read the rest »

 Today has been a very productive day.